 Through the framework of the National Curriculum 2019, MFL at Beeston aims to ensure that all pupils:

-We base our teaching on the National Curriculum programme of study and the Jolie Ronde Scheme of Work framework for teaching of French.
 We have adapted this to the context of our school and the abilities of our children.
-We use a variety of techniques to encourage children to engage actively in learning French: these include games, role-play, songs and rhymes (particularly action songs).
+We use a variety of techniques to encourage children to engage actively in learning French and Spanish: these include games, role-play, songs and rhymes (particularly action songs).
 We may use videos, sound recordings and songs to demonstrate the language and for the pupils to hear more than one voice speaking language.
-We frequently use mime to accompany new vocabulary in the foreign language, as this teaches the language without the need for translation.
+We frequently use gestures to accompany new vocabulary in the foreign language, as this teaches the language without the need for translation.
 We teach skills in all four strands of language – listening, speaking, reading and writing.
 We also use a multi-sensory and kinaesthetic approach to teaching to reinforce memory.
 We aim to make lessons entertaining and enjoyable in order to develop a positive attitude to the learning of modern foreign languages.
 We build children’s confidence through constant praise for any contribution that they make in the foreign language, however tentative.

 Our intent is to: